gusttavonl/logic-and-algorithms/sql/README.md

 #### Query the list of CITY names from STATION that either do not start with vowels or do not end with vowels.
 Your result cannot contain duplicates. https://www.hackerrank.com/challenges/weather-observation-station-11/

 #### Solved in ./weatherObservationStationEleven.sql

+#### Query the list of CITY names from STATION that do not start with vowels and do not end with vowels.
+Your result cannot contain duplicates. https://www.hackerrank.com/challenges/weather-observation-station-12/

+#### Solved in ./weatherObservationStationTwelve.sql